Pope visits Iraq’s war-ravaged north on last day of tour

 Mosul held deep symbolic importance for IS and became the bureaucratic and financial backbone of the group.
 It was finally liberated in July 2017 after a ferocious nine-month battle.
 Between 9,000 and 11,000 civilians were killed, according to an AP investigation at the time.
 Al-Baghdadi was killed in a U.S. raid in Syria in 2019.

-Francis will travel by helicopter across the Nineveh plains to the small Christian community of Qaraqosh, where only a fraction of families have returned after fleeing the IS onslaught in 2014.
+Francis will later travel by helicopter across the Nineveh plains to the small Christian community of Qaraqosh, where only a fraction of families have returned after fleeing the IS onslaught in 2014.
 He will hear testimonies from residents and pray in the Church of the Immaculate Conception, which was torched by IS and restored in recent years.

 He wraps up the day with a Mass in the stadium in Irbil, in the semi-autonomous northern Kurdish region, that is expected to draw as many as 10,000 people.
 He arrived in Irbil early Sunday, where he was greeted by children in traditional dress and one outfitted as a pope.